AustinTSchaffer/PyPI-Dependency-Graph/Readme.md

 - Need to parallelize this process
   - Celery might be a good option for the Python process.
   - Unclear what streaming backends are supported by Celery.
 RabbitMQ might be a good option.
+- Missing an automatic feedback mechanism for newly discovered package names.
+Currently running a SQL script manually, then rerunning the process.
+  - Let's add some batching/streaming
+  - Also a usecase for RabbitMQ + Celery?
 - Are the postgres indexes sufficient?
 Over-engineered?
 - Currently not parsing platform compatibility from filenames.
   - Have a process for parsing that info from .gz filenames.
   - Issue being related to the parsing script not handling `.egg` files.
-- Missing an automatic feedback mechanism for newly discovered package names.
-Currently running a SQL script manually, then rerunning the process.
-  - Let's add some batching/streaming
-  - RabbitMQ + Celery?
-  - What else does Celery support?
+- Convert the version constraint information in `direct_deps` to Postgres ranges
+- Add a column to `known_versions` which contains the size of the metadata file.
+  - In this vein, some packages `zstandard` seem to be taking a little extra time for fetching the dep info, indicating that they might have a larger metadata file compared to most.
+  - Possibly could we intercept the metadata file download stream and only take the email header which contains the dependency information?
+We aren't processing anything from the body of the email, so it's just wasted bandwidth.
+  - Could run a test with KVs which have larger metadata blobs to see how much this speeds up the processing of a link.
+- Not currently considering links for `sdist` (source code) distributions of a version.
+  - Some packages, like `orderddict` only have sdist links, so the version info isn't being captured by `known_versions`
-  - Do we even need Celery?
+  - Maybe need a 4th table
-  - Wait I already have a bullet for this.
-- Try to create a pypi package loop.
-  - A depends on B
-  - B depends on A
-  - are there any in the wild?
+    - `known_package_names`
+    - `known_vesions`
+      - `known_version_id`
+      - `package_name`
+      - `version`
+      - UC on name (text) and version (text), with enrichment on top of those fields
+        - indexes
+        - `package_release`
+    - `version_metadata`
+      - Pretty much everything from the existing `known_versions` model except for the fields which are remaining with `known_Versions`
+        - `known_version_id` -> `version_metadata_id`
+        - processed boolean flag
+        - metadata file size
+        - upload time
+        - requires python
+        - etc
+    - `direct_dependencies`
+      - Largely unchanged
+      - Need to actually process the version constraints and extras constraints.
+Future work.
+- Need to do some analysis to see how much version information changes between different "version metadata"

 ## Estimate on Database Size